 5. Lighting.
-Did you know lighting accounts for 10% of your electric bill?
+Did you know lighting accounts for around 15% of an average home’s electricity use?
 Replacing inefficient light bulbs can make a big difference.
-Choose energy-saving incandescents, compact fluorescent lamps (CFLs) or light-emitting diodes (LEDs).
-Reduce lighting use with sensors, dimmers or timers.
+Choose energy-saving incandescents, compact fluorescent lamps (CFLs), or light-emitting diodes (LEDs).
+Reduce lighting use with sensors, dimmers, or timers.

 6. Appliances and Electronics.
 Estimate the energy use of your home’s appliances and electronics.
 Reduce energy use by unplugging items like toaster ovens, coffeemakers and computers when not in use.
 Invest in new, more energy efficient appliances and electronics.